-The District's current financial position remains strong even amid the COVID-19 pandemic.
+The District's current financial position remains strong even after working to recover from the COVID-19 pandemic.
 The Board reached and surpassed its goal of obtaining a 15% fund balance, and the District continues to collect revenue from the sinking fund millage to help offset general fund expenses.
 The increase in pension costs remained flat due to the offsetting MPSERS 147a funding and the 147c funds the State of Michigan passed through.
-The District continued to pay the state hard cap for health insurance which increased by 2%.
-The dental/vision costs once again decreased due to premium reductions caused by the pandemic.
-The District continued contracts with all employee groups which included partial step increases due to the late settlements of contracts and increases on pay scales ranging from 1% to 3%.
+The District continued to pay the state hard cap for health insurance which increased by 3.3%.
+The dental/vision costs stayed flat due to reductions in use caused by the pandemic.
+The District had no open contracts at the conclusion of the 2022 fiscal year, and all employee groups saw increases ranging from 3% to 7%.